nicholasadamou/cs6250-distance-vector-test-suite/README.md

 ## How were the solutions sourced?

-The solutions were sourced from the *Part 5: Correct Logs for Provided Topologies* section of the project 2 official write up.
+The solutions were sourced from the *Part 5: Correct Logs for Provided Topologies* section of the project 2 official write-up.
 These solutions are the official solutions provided by the TAs for project 2.

 ## Debug mode?

-Yes, this test suite has a debug mode, simply change the boolean `DEBUG` to `True` to allow debug messages to appear in your console.
+Yes, this test suite has a debug mode; change the boolean `DEBUG` to `True` to allow debug messages to appear in your console.

-## How to download it?
+## How do I download it?

 Clone this repository into your `DistanceVector` directory.